wavyvi00/ai_study_tracker/README.md

 ## 🎯 How It Works

-The tracker monitors your active window and classifies your activity as either **focused** or **distracted**:
+The tracker monitors your active window and classifies your activity using a **Hybrid AI System**:

-### Study Apps (Earn XP + Health)
-- Code editors: VS Code, Cursor, Xcode, IntelliJ, PyCharm
-- Learning platforms: Canvas, Notion, Obsidian
-- Documentation: PDF viewers, docs
-- Development tools: Terminal

-### Distraction Apps (Lose Health)
-- Social media: YouTube, Twitter, Reddit, Facebook, Instagram
-- Entertainment: Netflix, games
-- Other non-productive apps
+### 1. AI Inference Engine 🧠
+- Uses a **DistilBERT** model converted to **ONNX** for fast, offline inference.
+- Analyzes window titles and app names to understand context (e.g., "Introduction to Calculus - YouTube" vs "Funny Cat Videos - YouTube").
+- **Grace Period**: If you switch to a distraction, you have **15 seconds** to switch back before losing health.

+### 2. Rule-Based Fallback ⚡
+- Instant detection for known study apps (VS Code, Terminal, Notion).
+- Instant penalties for known distractions (Netflix, Games).

-### Camera Intelligence 🧠
+### 3. Camera Intelligence 👁️
 - **Attention Score**: 0-100 score based on face orientation and gaze
 - **XP Multiplier**: Earn up to **1.0x XP** when focused, drops to **0.5x** when distracted
 - **User Away Detection**: Status shows "Away" when you leave your desk